-Senate Bill No. 2108 proposes amendments to the Texas Insurance Code to include direct primary care fees as qualified medical expenses that can be applied toward insurance deductibles for participants in certain state health benefit plans.
-The bill introduces two new subchapters, K and L, which define "direct fee" and "direct primary care," outlining that direct fees can take various forms such as monthly retainers, membership fees, or fees for specific services.
-It specifies that these direct fees paid to primary care providers will count towards the deductibles for participants enrolled in the Employees Retirement System of Texas and the Teacher Retirement System of Texas, respectively.
+S.B.
+No. 2108 proposes amendments to the Texas Insurance Code to include direct primary care fees as qualified medical expenses that can be applied toward insurance deductibles for participants in certain state health benefit plans.
+The bill introduces a new Subchapter K under Chapter 1551 and a new Subchapter L under Chapter 1575, both defining "direct fee" and "direct primary care."
+These definitions encompass various forms of fees charged by physicians for primary medical care services, including monthly retainers, membership fees, and fees for specific services.

 Statutes affected: